Pediatric Eye Care

 To test visual acuity in children who do not yet read and therefore cannot use the standard Snellen Eye Chart of alphabet letters, the eye care professional will use a chart in which the letter E is headed up, down, left and right.
 The child can then point in the same direction as the prongs of the E.

-Special attention will also be paid to the detection and treatment of congenital disorders such as strabismus (cross-eye), amblyopia (lazy eye) and color vision deficiency.
+Special attention will be given to detecting congenital disorders such as strabismus (cross-eye), amblyopia (lazy eye) and color vision deficiency.

-If a child’s history indicates a possible developmental lag or a learning problem, the eye doctor may administer a developmental visual perceptual screening test to help diagnose and manage visual perceptual problems.
-These tests can help assess developmental level, detect visual perceptual dysfunction, and enable early identification of children at risk for the development of learning-related vision problems.
+If a child’s history indicates a possible developmental lag or a learning problem, we may administer a developmental visual perceptual screening test to help diagnose and manage visual perceptual problems, assess development, and identify children at risk for learning-related vision problems.

 Visual Trouble Signs

-Symptoms that require immediate attention from a physician are:
+Symptoms that require immediate attention from a physician:

 • A white pupil